1alessandro1/ZTE-MC7010/edl.md

 system          	15F40000	0A0C0000	0xff/0x1/0x0	0
 ```

-## Read/Erase/Write Partitions
+## Reading, erasing and writing partitions

-Each time you touch a partition with EDL, it's necessary to re-write **SBL** *(secondary boot loader)* and partition layout that will re-calculate all CRCs, to do this here is the command (use **SBL1+P-Layout** based on your QFIL package):
+Each time a partition is modified using EDL, re-writing the **SBL** *(secondary boot loader)* and partition layout (used re-calculate all CRCs) is necessary.
+To do this, this command can be used (use **SBL1+P-Layout** based on your QFIL package):

-**IF YOU ERASE SBL1 AND PARTITON LAYOUT, YOUR UNIT WILL ALWAYS BOOT IN EDL MODE**
+**IF SBL1 AND PARTITONS LAYOUT ARE ERASED, YOUR UNIT WILL ALWAYS BOOT IN EDL MODE**

-Erase SBL1+Partition-Layout:
+Erase SBL1+Partition-Layout using this command:
 ```
 edl es 0 639 --memory=NAND --sectorsize=4096 --loader=/path/to/prog_firehose.mbn
 edl es 640 1279 --memory=NAND --sectorsize=4096 --loader=/path/to/prog_firehose.mbn
 ```

-Write back SBL1+Partition-Layout:
+Write back SBL1+Partition-Layout using this command:
 ```
 edl ws 640 partition_complete_p4K_b256K.mbn --memory=NAND --sectorsize=4096 --loader=/path/to/prog_firehose.mbn
 edl ws 0 sbl1.mbn --memory=NAND --sectorsize=4096 --loader=/path/to/prog_firehose.mbn
 ```

-Read single partition:
+Read a single partition using this command:
 ```
 edl r system test_system.bin --memory=NAND --loader=/path/to/prog_firehose.mbn
 ```

-Erase single partition:
+Erase a single partition using this command:
 ```
 edl e system --memory=NAND --loader=/path/to/prog_firehose.mbn
 ```

-Write single partition:
+Write a single partition using this command:
 ```
 edl w system system.bin --memory=NAND --loader=/path/to/prog_firehose.mbn
 ```

-Make whole partitions backup (these files cannot be rewrite as is, needs to be refectored):
+Make a backup of an entire partition using this command:
 ```
 mkdir dump_dir
 edl rl dump_dir --memory=NAND --loader=/path/to/prog_firehose.mbn
 ```
+These files cannot be rewritten as is, they need to be refectored.

-Reset unit (it will boot back to normal mode):
+Reset the unit, making it boot back to normal mode, using this command:
 ```
 edl reset --resetmode=reset --loader=/path/to/prog_firehose.mbn
 ```